Energy and Water

 The university has a Sustainable Purchasing guide to help workplace buyers purchase with sustainability in mind.

-Check out the U of S Green Computing Guide.
-It shows us what we can do as a university, as students, and as staff and instructors to reduce our environmental impact when choosing, using and disposing of ICT on campus or at home.
+Check out the USask Sustainable Electronics Purchasing Guide.
+It shows us what we can do as a university, as students, and as staff and instructors to reduce our environmental impact when choosing, using and disposing of electronics on campus or at home.

 Sustainable Meetings and Events